California EDD Will Require Proof of Job Search To Collect Benefits Beginning In July

 “In the past you were required to actually list employers.
 You’re not required to do so now.
 You don’t need to actually show proof of interviews, or proof of applications.
 I’ve described it as a soft requirement,” said Bernick, who was once the head of the EDD.

-Bernick, who calls the new rule more of a nudge than a crackdown, hopes the positive messaging will work.MORE NEWS: San Francisco Police Arrest Suspect In String Of Mission District Retail Thefts
+Bernick, who calls the new rule more of a nudge than a crackdown, hopes the positive messaging will work.MORE NEWS: U.S. Supreme Court Sides With College Athletes In Key Compensation Case

 © Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.